williapa/jsholdem/README.md

 There are no bugs.
 DO YOU HEAR ME?
 THERE ARE NO BUGS!!!

 # Future work
+- add timeout to opponent action when first to act (corresponding to animation length)
 - add stacks of chips instead of just showing the pot / bets as numbers
 - add test cases to make sure the poker logic works
 - add an event log for traceback purposes